Spoke Network Connectivity Requirements

 Connectivity Overview

-application (on desktop and mobile) requires connectivity to both Spoke Phone and Twilio’s infrastructure to place and receive calls.
+application (on desktop and mobile) requires connectivity to both Spoke and Twilio’s infrastructure to place and receive calls.

 Two types of connections are required - signalling and media.
 The signalling connections are secure TLS connections that are used for sending and receiving control information to set up calls and the media connection is a secure SRTP (Secure Real-time Transport Protocol) connection that is used to send and receive audio.